You can define JavaScript functions in many ways.

 always equals the class instance, which is useful when the methods are used as callbacks.

-To understand all types of functions in JavaScript, I recommend checking 6 Ways to Declare JavaScript Functions.
+To understand all types of functions in JavaScript, I recommend checking JavaScript Function Declaration: The 6 Ways.

-What other differences between arrow and regular functions do you know?
+What other differences between the arrow and regular functions do you know?